-Microstrip patch antenna is fabricated to operate at frequency range in which permittivity and permeability of metamaterial utilized with this antenna are negative.
-In this study, the frequency of 2.4 GHz is chosen for the operating frequency of microstrip patch antenna of which specifications are shown in Table I.
+Microstrip patch antenna was fabricated to operate at frequency range in which permittivity and permeability of metamaterial utilized with this antenna are negative.
+In this study, the frequency of 2.4 GHz is chosen for the operating frequency of microstrip patch antenna in which specifications are shown in Table 1.

-Table I: Dimensions of patch antenna on FR4 laminate.
+Table 1: Dimensions of patch antenna on FR4 laminate.